RABBITS – ROUTINE HEALTH CARE

 Current vaccination against the original RHDV1 virus IS effective against K5.
 This means that pet rabbits up to date with Calicivirus vaccination will be protected against K5.
 However, our current vaccination provides only partial protection against RHDV2.

-Thus we are recommending booster vaccination of pet rabbits every 6 months to give full protection against both strains of RHDV1 (and as much protection as possible against RHDV2).
+We recommend that initially they get two vaccinations one month apart then a booster vaccination every 6 months to give full protection against both strains of RHDV1 (and as much protection as possible against RHDV2).
 A vaccine for RHDV2 is under development in Europe but is some time off.
 When available be sure that we will notify everyone ASAP!

 Minimising contact with wild rabbits and controlling mosquitoes and fleas in your pet’s environment is also very important.
 When it comes to Calicivirus infections – there is no cure, only prevention and it is very VERY important to stay up to date.